American White Pelican

 Geography

 American white pelicans breed in some parts of inland Canada, as well as the northern United States, from Ontario to British Columbia, and from California to Minnesota.
 Small populations are also found on the central Texan coast and sometimes in parts of Mexico.
 These birds move south in winter to the Pacific coasts of Central America and the United States, from California to Nicaragua.
 They also spend the winter near the Gulf Coast, from Florida down to Mexico, perhaps as far to the south as Costa Rica.
 These pelicans are sometimes also seen on some Caribbean islands.
-They occur in a range of habitats of freshwater, including bogs, swamps, rivers and lakes, and occasionally saltwater habitats, like estuaries.
+They inhabit freshwater bogs, swamps, rivers, and lakes, and may sometimes occur in saltwater habitats, like estuaries.

 Climate zones